 Huck Norris is undefeated in every way and there are three general scenarios where you need our system:

 - Race: Everything above plus you can save your run by running flat and without destroying your wheel.
-This is very important in Enduro races where you get penalty if the wheel is replaced.Huck Norris is a an closed cell foam insert which floats inside your tubeless bicycle tire and prevents damage to rims and tires.
+This is very important in Enduro races where you get a penalty if the wheel is replaced.Huck Norris is a closed-cell foam insert which floats inside your tubeless bicycle tire and prevents damage to rims and tires.
 The shape is developed with professional athletes and experienced mountain bikers.
 The benefits of HuckNorris are low weight (~80g) and low friction (~0.3W).

-- Trail or running light tires: You are going for a long ride and want to get rid of excess friction or you want to make up time in competition by using lighter tires.
-For example in enduro ride you can use around 200g lighter tires with Huck Norris and get better damage resistance.
+- Trail or running light tires: You are going for a long ride and want to get rid of excess friction or you want to make up time in the competition by using lighter tires.
+For example, in enduro ride, you can use around 200g lighter tires with Huck Norris and get better damage resistance.

 How does Huck Norris prevent damage

 Huck Norris is a patent-pending system that helps to prevent pinch flats and rim damage.
 The insert sits inside your tire providing the same riding characteristics as you would ride without an insert.
 No bulky feel or unwanted characteristics.
 Easy to install and no need for special valves.

 All Huck Norris products are Made in Finland.
 Huck Norris tire insert is Patent Pending.